Thousands of worldviews: religions, philosophies, cultures. Which one should I live by?

 Simple words, yet stunning in their implications.

-We can eliminate any worldview, and any use of our time, that is not directed by the One G-d’s commands.
-All brands of atheism, agnosticism, and polytheism certainly have no concept of a valid command that would be binding on anyone.
-But even a form of monotheism that is murky about, or even downgrades, the concept of G-d’s clear, direct commands is suspect.
+We can eliminate from our list out of hand any worldview that is not directed by the One G-d’s commands.
+Atheism, agnosticism, and polytheism have no concept of a command that could be binding on anyone.

-The Torah provides clear, direct commands from the One and Only all-powerful Creator; it is the final contender in our search for meaning.
+The Torah provides clear, unchanging commands from the One and Only all-powerful Creator; it is the final contender in our search for meaning.

-And all of this is implicated by one word: Mitzvah.
+And all of this is implied by one word: Mitzvah.